ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

     -   `'decimal'` - format all values as decimal values (e.g. 123.45) with a number of digits after the separator determined by `decimal-digits` or `decimal-maximum-digits`.
 Exponential notation is never used.
 If required, values will be rounded to reach the specified number of decimial digits.
 Configuring `decimal-digits` to `0` will round the value to the nearest integer and display it with no decimal places.
 Default alignment will be left if either `decimal-maximum-digits` or a unit is set, otherwise right (since the decimal separators should align in that case).
     -   This could be extended to other pre-configured formats in future.
 Their configuration attributes would be prefixed with the name of the format mode.
     -   **Note:** all of the above will be implemented using a `Intl.NumberFormat` formatter.
 Nimble will configure the formatter with defaults to match the [visual design spec](https://github.com/ni/nimble/issues/887).
 The exception is that we will set `useGrouping: true` to achieve `1,000` rather than `1000` because this styles the values in a way that is more human readable.
 -   `decimal-digits` - when format is `decimal`, a number that controls how many digits are shown to the right of the decimal separator.
-Defaults to 2 unless `decimal-maximum-digits` is specified, in which case a number of digits between 0 and `decimal-maximum-digits` are shown.
-It is invalid to specify both `decimal-digits` and `decimal-maximum-digits`.
-Formats other than `decimal` ignore `decimal-digits`.
--   `decimal-maximum-digits` - when format is `decimal`, a number that controls the maximum number of digits shown to the right of the decimal separator.
-This has the same effect as `decimal-digits` except that trailing zeros are omitted.
 Possible values are from 0 to 20.
+Defaults to 2 (unless `decimal-maximum-digits` is specified).
+    -   It is invalid to specify both `decimal-digits` and `decimal-maximum-digits`.
+    -   Formats other than `decimal` ignore `decimal-digits`.
+-   `decimal-maximum-digits` - when format is `decimal`, a number that controls the maximum number of possible digits shown to the right of the decimal separator (i.e. omits trailing zeros).
+Possible values are from 0 to 20.
-It is invalid to specify both `decimal-digits` and `decimal-maximum-digits`.
-Formats other than `decimal` ignore `decimal-maximum-digits`.
+    -   It is invalid to specify both `decimal-digits` and `decimal-maximum-digits`.
+    -   Formats other than `decimal` ignore `decimal-maximum-digits`.

 This column will display a blank cell when `typeof` the value is not `"number"` (i.e. if the value is `null`, `undefined`, not present, or has a different runtime data type).
 Note that IEE 754 numbers like Infinity, NaN, and -0 are type `"number"` so will be displayed how each formatter converts them.
 This will preserve values like `"∞"` and `"NaN"`.